Thursday, May 31, 2007

 Potipot Island Getaway

-Finally, i've set foot on Potipot Island, in the province of Zambales.
+Finally, I’ve set foot on Potipot Island, in the province of Zambales.
 I have been excitedly waiting a long time for that day to come, like a child drooling while standing in-front of a candy shop.
-I was not disappointed with what i saw and experience.
+I was not disappointed with what I saw and experienced.

 We left Angeles City at 4:00 AM.
 I was with my hubby, my two sons Miguel and Sef, and our friends.
-I was so excited that i did not even sleep, i was awake from 9:00 AM the day before, until around 7:30 AM the following day, when i finally fell asleep during the trip.
-At around 2:00 AM, i was already waking up my friends, calling them on their cell phone.
+I was so excited that I did not even sleep, I was awake from 9:00 AM the day before, until around 7:30 AM the following day.
+When I finally fell asleep during the trip at around 2:00 AM, I was already waking up my friends, calling them on their cell phones.
 At last, at around 4:10 AM we were on our way to our destination - Candelaria, Zambales.

 Trinidad Bay was the beach where Alta Nina Resort was located, you can see Potipot Island from there and it would take a 5 minute boat ride to reach the island.
 Although we were all excited to go to Potipot, we did not go to the island on our first day because it rained.
 Mang Noel discouraged us to go and we heeded his advice.
 True enough, the rain did not stop and continued through the night.